SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>![](../ex3/images/ex162-3-13-1.png)

-6. Add a 'JSON to XML Converter' step.
+6. Add a '**JSON to XML Converter**' step.
 The default settings of this step are sufficient.
 No additional settings are needed in the property sheet.

     In this step, we are converting the JSON representation of the notification event to its XML equivalent so that it can be easily extracted later.